-Senior Global Electoral Adviser and Chief of Party, Indonesia
+Peter Erben, Senior Global Electoral Adviser and Country Director, Ukraine

-Peter Erben, IFES senior global electoral adviser, is a leading authority on electoral management and the strengthening of democratic institutions.
-Erben currently works out of Indonesia, where he is also country director for IFES and senior adviser to the election commission.
-He has held similar positions in Pakistan, Nepal and Palestine.
+Peter Erben, IFES Senior Global Electoral Adviser, is a leading authority on electoral management and the strengthening of democratic institutions.
+Erben currently works out of Ukraine, where he is also Country Director for IFES and senior adviser to the election commission.
+He has held similar positions in Indonesia, Pakistan, Nepal and Palestine.